MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## funnel

-An Aria feature that can measure the conversion rate of users at various steps in a signon or purchase process (for example).
+An Product Insights feature that can measure the conversion rate of users at various steps in a signon or purchase process (for example).
 For example, what is the point in a signup process at which many people quit before converting?

 ## GDPR